lgmorand/aks-workshop/_entries/02-04 challenge4.md

 **Task Hints**
 * It's recommended to use the Azure CLI and the `az aks create` command to deploy your cluster.
 Refer to the docs linked in the Resources section, or run `az aks create -h` for details
 * The size and number of nodes in your cluster is not critical but two or more nodes of type `Standard_DS2_v2` or larger is recommended
+* Make sure to enable the [http_application_routing add-on](https://learn.microsoft.com/en-us/azure/aks/http-application-routing) when creating the cluster to simplify networking settings in the next challenges
+* You should give the cluster access to the container registry by "attaching" it
 * You can optionally create AKS clusters that support the [cluster autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#about-the-cluster-autoscaler).
 We will focus more on this in the advanced sections
-* You should give the cluster access to the container registry by "attaching" it

 Create AKS using the latest version (if using the provided lab environment)